 Angle C can be found using angles of a triangle add to 180°:

 So C = 180° − 76° − 34° = 70°

 It is also possible to find missing side lengths and more.
 The general rule is:

-If you know any 3 of the sides or angles you can find the other 3
+When we know any 3 of the sides or angles we can find the other 3